steel99xl/Mac-like-automatic-brightness/README.md

 # Mac-like-automatic-brightness
-A simple script to provide a "Mac" like automatic brightness adjustemnt/ animation
+A simple script to provide a "Mac" like automatic brightness adjustemnt/ animation.
+## Now as a system service

 made for the FrameWork laptop